 At Wistia, we love analytics.
 While ours are pretty sweet, there are lots of tools out there, like Google Analytics.
-While Wistia's analytics give you more in-depth information on video plays, putting basic 'video play' stats in Google Analytics can give you a better picture of your web visit metrics.
+While Wistia's analytics give you more in-depth information on video plays, putting basic video metrics in Google Analytics can give you a better picture of how they tie together with your website's metrics.

 This guide is here to help you get started integrating Wistia video tracking with your Google Analytics account.